alexezh/shadow/README.md

-Shadow is an experimental framework for predicting user actions in complex environment such as editors
+Shadow is an experimental framework for predicting user actions in complex environment such as text editors

 For instance, let's say we have code which can format text.
 A lot of users first write text and then format, so we probably want to delay formatting suggestion until a user stopped.
 But then how do you define "stop"